Simon-Brandt/ShellArgparser/README.md

 won't work as the [`help`](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#index-help "gnu.org &rightarrow; Bash builtins &rightarrow; help") command only recognizes Bash builtins.

-As a huge convenience, the argparser will build the help and usage messages from the defined arguments for your script, if either of the `-u`, `--usage`, `-h`, or `--help` options is given on the command line (even along with others).
+As a huge convenience, the argparser will build the help and usage messages from the defined arguments for your script, if either of the `-h`, `--help`, `-u`, or `--usage` options is given on the command line (even along with others).
 These messages indicate the short and/or long names, as well as the default and choice values.
 In the case of the help message, the argument group and the help text from the arguments' definitions are printed, too.

 Our `try_argparser.sh` usage message looks as follows: